 Frank Hewetson (photo courtesy of Kirill Andreev / Greenpeace)

 In some ways, it's surprising that Vladimir Putin isn't more revered by conservative Western bigots.
-On the 19th of September, while taking a break from effectively making homophobia obligatory by law, his administration launched the largest governmental attack on Greenpeace since the bombing of the Rainbow Warrior ship by the French Intelligence Service in 1985.
+On the September 19, while taking a break from effectively making homophobia obligatory by law, his administration launched the largest governmental attack on Greenpeace since the bombing of the Rainbow Warrior ship by the French Intelligence Service in 1985.

-The activists were initially charged with piracy, but the charge was later dropped to "hooliganism" – which still carries a ludicrous seven-year sentence.
-The last of the Arctic 30 were released on bail in St Petersburg on the 28th of November after spending 71 days in jail.
-But with a trial still pending and efforts by the British Government seemingly falling on deaf ears – presumably because Putin regards the UK as "a small island nobody cares about" – the protesters are unable to leave Russia and still face prosecution.
+The activists were initially charged with piracy, but the charge was later dropped to "hooliganism," which still carries a ludicrous seven-year sentence.
+The last of the Arctic 30 were released on bail in St. Petersburg on November 28 after spending 71 days in jail.
+But with a trial still pending and efforts by the British Government seemingly falling on deaf ears—presumably because Putin regards the UK as "a small island nobody cares about"—the protesters are unable to leave Russia and still face prosecution.

 Frank while incarcerated in Murmansk, Russia (photo courtesy of Dimitri Sharomov / Greenpeace)

 Actually, a few of us started reading those kinds of books when we got to jail.
-We weren't expecting the piracy charge, we weren't expecting two months incarceration in a pretty grim prison and we weren't expecting to be held in Russia.
+We weren't expecting the piracy charge, we weren't expecting two months incarceration in a pretty grim prison, and we weren't expecting to be held in Russia.
 We’re still not free now.
-We still can’t leave Russia, and we still have a trial date that has to happen before the 24th of February.
-So at this present moment I’m sitting in a very nice restaurant in St Petersburg, but we could go back to court and we could face a jail sentence.
+We still can’t leave Russia, and we still have a trial date that has to happen before February 24.
+So at this present moment I’m sitting in a very nice restaurant in St. Petersburg, but we could go back to court and we could face a jail sentence.

 Russian security services after abseiling from a helicopter onto the deck of the Arctic Sunrise and seizing the ship (photo courtesy of Greenpeace)